prashant022/predict_bmi/README.md

 # predict_bmi
 Given a human being photograph , predict the bmi

-This is work in progress , iam in the final phase of development, almost there !!
+This is work in progress , iam in the final phase of development, almost there !! will commit to the repo soon

 Inspiration :